NBS5000/passwordGenerator/README.md

   * *Favicon designed and added*
   * *Thorough comments*
   * *Intuitive design with error handling and user feedback if mistakes made*
+  * *Different options available for the user to generate their requirements*
 * Javascript
   * *Error free performance*
   * *Multiple functions to separate aspects of code*